OpenUpSA/openupsa.github.io/_articles/call-out-for-help.md

 featured: true
 ---

 Code for South Africa and [SAFLII](http://www.saflii.org) (South African Legal Information Institute) are currently creating the largest digital repository of freely available gazettes online.
+It might be surprising to hear but you can only access gazettes at a number of libraries and only in paper format.
+Digital versions are only available behind paywalls and cost a fortune to access.
+We need help digitising them so that we can preserve South Africa's history.
 We’re making some excellent progress but now we need your help digitising a critical part of South Africa’s history: we need support with computing power, cloud storage, and OCR.
 If you can help, please email us at [gazettes@code4sa.org](mailto:gazettes@code4sa.org).

 <img src="/images/blog/old-gazettes-small.jpg"/>